top of page

 Artwork by Kirk D. Warman

 The small village of Bagnell, located in the western portion of the county, began its existence in the latter portion of the 19th century, circa 1882.
 It was once a thriving river town that was situated along the Osage, downriver from present-day Bagnell Dam.
-It was in Franklin township.
+It is in Franklin township.

 The post office was started in 1884 and not long afterward, Bagnell became an incorporated village with a population of 100 persons.